marchdev-tk/mdcharts/README.md

 * `gridStyle` - styling options for the grid, for more details please refer to the source code of the `BarChartGridStyle`.
 * `axisStyle` - styling options for the axis, for more details please refer to the source code of the `BarChartAxisStyle`.
 * `barStyle` - styling options for the chart line, for more details please refer to the source code of the `BarChartBarStyle`.
+* `tooltipStyle` - styling options for the tooltip, for more details please refer to the source code of the `BarChartTooltipStyle`.

 ## Examples